VictoriaMetrics/operator/docs/resources/vmalert.md

     eula: true

     # using enterprise features: Reading rules from object storage
-    # more details about reading rules from object storage you can read on {{% ref "/vmalert/#reading-rules-from-object-storage" %}}
+    # more details about reading rules from object storage you can read on https://docs.victoriametrics.com/vmalert#reading-rules-from-object-storage
     rule: s3://bucket/dir/alert.rules

   # ...other fields...